SubtleGame

 SubtleGame facilitates three mini games:

-Furthermore, SubtleGame offers a practice simulation at the beginning of the game, in which players can get used to interacting with molecules.
-In this ‘sandbox’, players can interact with two hydrocarbons with either their hands (index/middle finger pinch) or controllers (the main trigger button).
+Players are also able to take part in a practice simulation at the beginning of the game to familiarise themselves with how to interact with molecules.
+In this simulations, players interact with two hydrocarbons with either their hands or controllers.

 Read on to find out more about the purpose of each mini-game…